Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Retrofitting Byte-Level llm s with

-We now consider more expressive circuits, such as \mtphmm{} and \mtpbtree{}, and show that they outperform \mtpcp{} for longer \gls{mtp} windows, highlighting the importance of our extension to general \glspl{pc}.
-We fix $r=32$ and explore the different PC architectures for both $n=8$ and the longer window, $n=16$. \cref{tab:throughput-l40s-no-lora} shows that \mtphmm{} obtains the best $\meanacc$ in both cases, however, it strikes an unfavourable balance in the expressiveness--latency trade-off: \textit{Due to being AR, \mtphmm{} has the largest $\meanlat$, and yields poor throughput as a result}.
-On the other hand, \mtpbtree{} almost matches the $\meanacc$ of \mtphmm{} and has a smaller $\meanlat$ footprint.
-Nevertheless, for $n=8$, \mtpcp{} still obtains the best $\meantoks$.
-However, when we move to $n=16$, \mtpbtree{} substantially increases the gap in $\meanacc$ from \mtpcp{}.
-This in turn leads to \mtpbtree{} having the best throughput, with $203.5$ tok/s, a speed-up of $\times 5.08$ over \ebstp{}.
-While the gains already obtained by \mtpbtree{} are solid, fine-tuning the output layer alone can only get us so far.
-This is because EvaByte has not been trained to produce representations that are good for predicting $16$ tokens ahead, as we discuss next.
+While \mtpcp{} performs well for $n=8$, the margin for further improving throughput is small.
+This is because for $n=8$, we can at best achieve \meanacc~$=8$, and we have already achieved \meanacc~$=6.02$ and have hit diminishing returns.
+To obtain substantial boosts in throughput, we need to find another axis of expressivity to benefit from.
+We therefore use \ours's more expressive circuits to extend our model to longer window sizes.
+As $r=32$ worked best, we keep it fixed for the remaining experiments. \begin{itemize}[leftmargin=3em] \item[\textbf{RQ2:}] Do we benefit from more expressive circuit architectures for longer \gls{mtp} windows? \end{itemize} We now consider the more expressive \mtphmm{} and \mtpbtree{}, and show that they outperform \mtpcp{} on \meanacc~for longer \gls{mtp} windows, highlighting the importance of our extension to general \glspl{pc}.
+We fix $r=32$ and explore the different PC architectures for both $n=8$ and the longer window, $n=16$. \cref{fig:rq2} shows that both \mtphmm{} and \mtpbtree{} increase \meanacc.
+However, \mtphmm{} strikes an unfavourable balance in the expressiveness--latency trade-off: \textit{Due to being AR, \mtphmm{} has the largest \meanlat~(see~\cref{tab:throughput-no-lora-l40s-sampling-evabyte,tab:throughput-no-lora-l40s-argmax-evabyte,tab:throughput-no-lora-l40s-sampling-llama,tab:throughput-no-lora-l40s-argmax-llama}), and yields poor throughput as a result}.

+Interestingly, for greedy decoding \ebmtp{} achieves higher throughput than more expressive circuits (see~\cref{fig:rq2}, bottom right).
+We conjecture this is because EvaByte was pretrained with the independence assumption, so its representations are well-aligned with a factorised head such as \mtpff{}.
+This suggests that expressive circuits are not always necessary for greedy decoding, which requires only the correct argmax, but appear more beneficial for sampling, which requires approximating the full distribution.

+While the gains already obtained by \mtpbtree{} are solid, fine-tuning the MTP head alone can only get us so far.
+This is because neither Llama nor EvaByte has been trained to produce representations that are good for predicting $16$ tokens ahead, as we discuss next.